Google was once again named the best company in the Unites States to work for in 2017, in Fortune Magazine’s widely-watched ranking.

 We propose another reason.

-One of Google’s most famous employee perks is that employees can use 20% of their time to work on individual projects.
+One of Google’s most famous employee perks is that employees can use 20% of their time to work on individual projects, giving employees time to maintain work productivity while avoiding burn out.

 And it’s paid off: that one unstructured day a week has led to some of the Google’s most successful and profitable innovations—Gmail, Google News, AdSense, Google Reader, among many others.